 Will this strip metadata like GPS or recording date?

 MP3 doesn't carry the location and timestamp metadata that MOV does, so that information doesn't transfer.
-Title and artist ID3 tags are not set automatically — you can edit them in any tag editor after the fact.
+Title and artist ID3 tags are not set automatically — you can edit them in any tag editor afterwards.

 See also